Exact Generalisation Error Exposes Benchmarks Skew Graph Neural Networks Success (or Failure): Insights via Generalisation Error: Under What Conditions Do GNNs Fail?

-Figure \ref{fig:dataset_comparison} shows the test accuracy of convolution (GCN denoted as \( SZ \)) and concatenation (\( [S \ Z] \)) across six real datasets---Cora \citep{10.5555/295240.295725}, Citeseer \citep{DBLP:conf/dl/GilesBL98}, Wikipedia (Wikipedia II from \citet{DBLP:journals/tnn/QianERPB22}), Squirrel \citep{DBLP:journals/compnet/RozemberczkiAS21} and Chameleon \citep{DBLP:journals/compnet/RozemberczkiAS21}--- plotted against the misalignment score.
-The x-axis represents the misalignment as defined in Definition \ref{def:Misalignment}, with \(H= SZ \).
+Figure \ref{fig:dataset_comparison} shows the test accuracy of convolution (GCN denoted as \( SZ \)) and concatenation (\( [S \ Z] \)) across six real datasets---Cora \citep{10.5555/295240.295725}, Citeseer \citep{DBLP:conf/dl/GilesBL98}, Wikipedia (Wikipedia II from \cite{DBLP:journals/tnn/QianERPB22}), Squirrel \citep{DBLP:journals/compnet/RozemberczkiAS21}, Chameleon \citep{DBLP:journals/compnet/RozemberczkiAS21} and Actor \citep{DBLP:conf/kdd/TangSWY09}--- plotted against the misalignment score.
 We compute a normalised misalignment score \(\displaystyle \frac{\operatorname{Tr}\left( (I - P_H) XX^\top \right)}{\operatorname{Tr}(XX^\top)} \), assuming \(X\) is the one-hot encoded label matrix.
 Figure \ref{fig:dataset_comparison} shows that convolution performs poorly on a dataset with high misalignment, such as Wikipedia, whereas the concatenation can use the graph information better.
 In particular, Wikipedia is an example where node features carry most of the signal, and concatenation can utilize this even under strong misalignment.
+Actor has intermediate misalignment, where concatenation offers only a small benefit.
 On the other hand, benchmark datasets like Cora and Citeseer have low misalignment, and convolution performs well, which explains their reported success in GCN evaluations.
 These results shows that we should have a critical look at the benchmark datasets when we are evaluating the performance of GNNs.
 Most of these datasets have low misalignment and favor graph convolution, which limits our ability to assess their weaknesses.
-The misalignment, stemming from the generalisation error, allows us to put these datasets under the microscope.
-Interestingly, the misalignment score is not necessarily high for heterophilic graphs such as Squirrel and Chameleon, which suggests that misalignment cannot fully capture the challenges posed by heterophilic structures and explain the bad performance of GCN and other GNNs \citep{DBLP:conf/nips/ZhuYZHAK20}.
+The misalignment score, stemming from the generalisation error, allows us to put these datasets under the microscope.
+Interestingly, the misalignment score is not necessarily high for heterophilic graphs such as Squirrel and Chameleon, which suggests that misalignment cannot fully capture the challenges posed by heterophilic structures.
 The following section investigates the complete error term $R_H$ to better understand how heterophily affects the model performance.

-\subsection{Heterophilic Data: Why Some GNNs fail}
+\subsection{Heterophilic Data: Why Some GNNs Fail}